yyumna/climatechange_ai/events/neurips2020.md

 ***

 <center> <h3>Announcements</h3> </center>
-* Call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
+* The call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
+Submissions are due by Oct 6.
-* To provide advice and answer questions on how to prepare a successful submission, and field any questions you may have, we held a webinar on Thursday, August 20.
-View recording [here]( https://www.youtube.com/watch?v=prDI7Oy-VMM).
+* We held a webinar on Thursday, August 20 to provide advice on how to prepare a successful submission.
+View the recording [here](https://www.youtube.com/watch?v=prDI7Oy-VMM).

 ***